 If we assume that 10% of pions produce a gas Cherenkov signal (mainly through decays to muons, but also because of knock-on electrons and scintillator light), the trigger rate in the SHMS for the worst case will be about 25 kHz.
 If we assume all of the electrons plus 10% of the pions make a trigger in the HMS, the rate will be about 72 kHz.
 With a 100 nsec time window, the accidental coincidence trigger rate will be less than 200 Hz.
-Due to the selected kinematics, the rate of true election pion coincidences is expected to be much smaller.
+Due to the selected kinematics, the rate of true electron-pion coincidences is expected to be much smaller.
 The true rate of di-lepton pairs from Bethe-Heitler production is expected to also be small, of order 10 Hz or less.
 For the planned DAQ capability in the 12 GeV era, the total trigger rate of less than 200 Hz will not generate any significant computer dead time, and the total data volume will be relatively small.

-2.5.3 Backgrounds for J/ψ detection
+2.5.3 Backgrounds for $J/\psi$ detection

 For a pure photon beam, the main source of di-lepton background for di-lepton mass $M{ll} > 1$ GeV is wide-angle Bethe-Heitler pair-production.
-Since this is just time reordered lepton-nucleon or lepton nucleus scattering, the process can be accurately predicted in QED [31,32] given a model of the form factors for lepton-nucleus, lepton-nucleon, and deep-inelastic scattering.
-Based on previous experiments, the total di-lepton rate will be approximately the same for Bethe-Heitler as for J/ψ photoproduction, integrated over $2.8 < M{ll} < 4.1$ GeV, corresponding to the mass region covered by set-1.
+Since this is just time reordered lepton-nucleon or lepton nucleus scattering, the process can be accurately predicted in QED [36,37] given a model of the form factors for lepton-nucleus, lepton-nucleon, and deep-inelastic scattering.
+Based on previous experiments, the total di-lepton rate will be approximately the same for Bethe-Heitler as for $J/\psi$ photoproduction, integrated over $2.8 < M{ll} < 4.1$ GeV, corresponding to the mass region covered by setting-1.

-The ratio of the e^+e^- Bethe-Heitler background to the J/ ψ signal has been measured in different experiments, including the experiment at Cornell [12] at 11 GeV.
-In a wide mass range of $\sim 0.5 \text{ GeV/c}^2$ the ratio was about 15%.
-We will have a factor of 10 better mass resolution, allowing to reduce the background to $\sim 1.5\%$.
-The background will be well measured and its shape is predictable, therefore the error caused by its subtraction is $\ll 1\%$.
+The ratio of the $e^+e^-$ Bethe-Heitler background to the J/ $\psi$ signal has been measured in different experiments, including the experiment at Cornell [16] at 11 GeV.
+In a wide mass range of ~0.5 GeV/c the ratio was about 15%.
+We will have a factor of 10 better mass resolution, allowing to reduce the background to ~1.5%.
+The background will be well measured and its shape is predictable, therefore the error caused by its subtraction is $\ll 1\%$ .

 For electron-positron coincidences, additional backgrounds can come from hadron electroproduction, where the detected electron scatters from a nucleus, and the hadron or it's decay products are either an actual positron, or a hadron is mis-identified as a positron.
-We have examined the following cases: the hadron is a π^+ and either mis-identified as a positron (< 10^{-3} probability), or decays to a muon and then positron

-(negligible); the hadron is a proton and is mis-identified as a positron (<1/1000 probability); or the hadron is a π^0 which has a positron in it's decay (either through the Dalitz decay, or by conversion of one of the decay photons in the target or scattering chamber window).
+We have examined the following cases: the hadron is a $\pi^+$ and either misidentified as a positron (< 10-3 probability), or decays to a muon and then positron (negligible); the hadron is a proton and is mis-identified as a positron (<1/1000 probability); or the hadron is a $\pi^0$ which has a positron in it's decay (either through the Dalitz decay, or by conversion of one of the decay photons in the target or scattering chamber window).
 We find the background from all these sources to be less than the Bethe-Heitler background.
-This can be readily understood due to the high Q^2 for the electron scattering (> 5 GeV2) and the very high transverse momentum of the positrons.
+This can be readily understood due to the high $Q^2$ for the electron scattering (> 5 GeV) and the very high transverse momentum of the positrons.